 The OCRWC utilizes a comprehensive timing system to track athletes’ performance.
 As such, all athletes are required to adhere to the following guidelines:

 The race takes place over rugged terrain that features both natural and man-made obstacles.
 Athletes should note the following universal rules.
 These apply in all instances unless noted in the obstacle specific rules.

 Athletes are provided with a Tyvek-style obstacle completion wristband which is required to be worn on their wrist.
 Athletes are required to display this wristband to gain entry to the start corral.
 Under no circumstances will an athlete be permitted to wear this wristband elsewhere on the body or start their race without it.

 Upon finishing the race, athletes who successfully complete all obstacles are required to confirm their completion results through the following steps:

 Course cut-off times are as follows.
-Any athlete not finishing within these parameters will be considered DNF and not listed in
+Any athlete not finishing within these parameters will be considered DNF and not listed in official results:

 Athletes are encouraged to express their individuality, sports team, state or nation apparel while being appropriately dressed for an endurance racing event.
 Please note the following: